Trump acquitted for second time following historic Senate impeachment trial - KION546

 Moreover, if they called other witnesses, it could also backfire.
 For instance, McCarthy could provide testimony that defended Trump, undermining what they believe is a rock-solid case that Trump incited the January 6 insurrection at the Capitol, the sources said.

-Plus witnesses would not ultimately change GOP senators’ minds, they concluded, while hearing from witnesses could bog down the Senate for weeks and imperil President Joe Biden’s agenda.
+Plus witnesses would not ultimately change GOP senators’ minds, they concluded, while hearing from witnesses could bog down the Senate for weeks and imperil Biden’s agenda.

 “We could have had 5,000 witnesses,” Raskin told reporters after the vote.
 “The point is that no number of witnesses demonstrating that Donald Trump continued to incite the insurrectionists even after the invasion of the Capitol would convince them.
 They wouldn’t be convinced.”